 DOG BITE CASE IF THE DOG WAS PROVOKED?

 Our lawyers represent many people each year who were bitten by a dog or injured by a dog.
 Minnesota law provides that if a dog, without provocation, attacks or injures any person who is acting peaceably in any place where the person may lawfully be, the owner of the dog is liable in damages to the person so attacked or injured to the full amount of the injury sustained.
-One of the more common explanations the dog owner will sometimes give to their insurance company about a dog bite is that the person injured provoked the dog.
+One of the explanations a dog owner will sometimes give to their insurance company about a dog bite is that the person injured provoked the dog.
 This is a defense we hear from an insurance company several times every year in our dog bite cases.

 A lawyer in our office is working on a case now where a young child was visiting a friend’s house in southern Minnesota.
 The dog was locked in another room, but when the dog owner went outside, another child let the dog out of the locked room and it bit our young client in the face.
 The dog owner is claiming our client provoked the dog, even though the owner was outside at the time and there were no witnesses to the attack.
 We’ll see what the jury says about this one.